 - 1. Students must register in time for their education, exams and re-sits.
 If they miss the deadline, they cannot participate in the exam.
 If exceptional circumstances prevented registering, they are eligible for dispensation from the registration deadline.
-See also Article 3.6 on Hardship. - 2.
-Students must adhere to the booking instructions for registering. - 3.
-In principle all exams (including the thesis defence) are onsite. - 4.
-The programme shall ensure that there is at least one invigilator present during written exams. - 5.
-During written exams, the rules specified by "the Rules of Procedure for Examinations" / "Rules of Procedure for Course Examinations at Maastricht University" apply, in addition to these Rules and Regulations. - 6.
-A student who is denied entrance to the exam (location) will not be awarded any results for the exam in question and therefore receives an NG. - 7.
-The student must follow any instructions given by the Board of Examiners, the examiner and the invigilator at all times. - 8.
+See also Article 3.7 on Hardship. - 2.
+Students must adhere to the booking instructions for registering and adhere to the booking deadlines. - 3.
+Students can only sit a single exam at a time. - 4.
+In principle all exams (including the thesis defence) are onsite. - 5.
+The programme shall ensure that there is at least one invigilator present during written exams. - During written exams, the rules specified by "the Rules of Procedure for Examinations" / "Rules of Procedure for Course Examinations at Maastricht University" apply, in addition to these Rules and Regulations. - 7.
+A student who is denied entrance to the exam (location) will not be awarded any results for the exam in question and therefore receives an NG. - 8.
+The student must follow any instructions given by the Board of Examiners, the examiner and the invigilator at all times. - 9.
 The check whether a student is admissible to the exam, may be performed afterwards.
-If in that case the student turns out to be inadmissible, the exam is invalidated and remains ungraded. - 9.
+If in that case the student turns out to be inadmissible, the exam is invalidated and remains ungraded. - 10.
 Students will not be admitted to the exam location after the official start of the exam.
-As soon as a student has left the exam location, she/he/they will not be allowed to re-enter the exam location. - 10.
+As soon as a student has left the exam location, she/he/they will not be allowed to re-enter the exam location. - 11.
 Students may only participate in an exam if they can provide a valid and undamaged proof of identity, which must be placed on the table so that it is clearly visible.
-If a student cannot provide proof of identity during the exam, the student can be refused entry and the Board of Examiners will be informed who may declare the student's exam null and void (i.e. label NG). - 11.
+If a student cannot provide proof of identity during the exam, the student can be refused entry and the Board of Examiners will be informed who may declare the student's exam null and void (i.e. label NG). - 12.
 Instructions on how to fill in answer forms of the exam are given on the answer forms, in the exam booklet, or beforehand on student portal.
 The forms cannot be processed if students ignore these instructions, use different writing devices than instructed, change the details printed on the forms or make notes elsewhere on the answer form.
 The consequences of not following the instructions are entirely the student's own responsibility.
-If students suspect that there are inaccuracies, they are to indicate this to the examiner, if present, and otherwise state this on the exam. - 12.
-Students may not use red pens nor pencils for writing text. - 13.
-Unless the Board of Examiners has specified elsewhere, the student may not bring any aids into the exam hall and/or use these during the exam.
-A student who has written permission from the Board of Examiners to use aids must inform the examiner or invigilator present before the start of each exam and must always be able to provide a copy of this document.
-As an exception to this rule are the aids that are specifically mentioned on the cover sheet and a blue or black pen. - 14.
-Maastricht University is expressly exempt from any liability regarding damage to or loss of aids that have been confiscated. - 15.
-In the event of irregularities and/or fraud, the invigilator informs the student and reports the irregularities and/or fraud in written form.
-The Board of Examiners will be informed after the exam of any irregularities and violations that took place before, during or after the exam.
-The Board of Examiners may decide to take further sanctions and/or measures.
+If students suspect that there are inaccuracies, they are to indicate this to the examiner, if present, and otherwise state this on the exam. - Students may not use red pens nor pencils for writing text, and must ensure that exams are scannable which also means that they may not attach stickers to examsand may not tear pages.